Get insider access

 1.54 dB

-The peaks and dips performance is good, and these headphones can mostly control their own sound profile.
-A slight bump in the high bass adds warmth to your mixes.
-A small drip in the mid-mid causes lead instruments to lose presence, and a large dip between the high-mid and low-treble robs their upper harmonics of detail.
-A peak in the low treble is followed by a smaller dip, resulting in sibilants that alternate between sounding dull and bright, depending on their pitch.
+The peaks and dips performance is great, and these headphones control their own sound profile handily for the most part.
+The bass and mids are very flat up until a small drip in the high-mid and low-treble, which robs instruments and vocals of their upper harmonics of detail.
+A series of small peaks and dips in the low treble into the mid-treble results in sibilants that alternate between sounding a little dull and bright, depending on their pitch.
 Finally, a sharp peak at the top of the mid-treble adds a harsh, piercing quality to higher-pitched sibilants.

 8.4